 For large buildings a center piece to span the building center discontinuity is required.

 Fit horizontal 2x8 at the wall

 Add a few vertical 2x4 batons on the north and south walls in their final position, but not too many or they will get in the way of the rebar.
 Do not put them anywhere that will interfere with the windows and doors.
 Where possible put the vertical 2x4 batons in the wall corners.
 Attach the horizontal 2x8s at the top of the vertical 2x4 batons using the X'3" holes and 3/8" threaded rod wall ties.
-Also add the 2x8 horizontal beams on both sides of the east-west internal walls that divide off the portico bases.
+Also add the 2x8 horizontal beams on both sides of the internal walls.

 Frame full height internal walls

 Where there are internal walls, these can be framed now in order to reduce the number of ceiling support 2x6s required (north south internal walls) and the number of props required (east west internal walls).